 Sampling fractions are derived by dividing number of fish sampled by landings (in numbers or weight).
 The resulting number yields the proportion of landings that are sampled.
 For some stock assessment methods (such as VPA the method used in previous king mackerel assessments) this proportion is used to expand the length composition obtained from samples to the landings.
 The result is an estimate of the total number and size of fish landed.
 Sample data were obtained from the assessment sample data (NMFS/SEFSC), which is a data set of all sampling data from commercial, charter, headboat, MRFSS, and research programs.
 The data used where a subset of this data, which contained commercial samples that were identified as having no sampling bias.
 These data were further limited to those that could be assigned a year, gear, state and area.
 Those data that had unknown year sampled, gear used, sampling state or sampling area were deleted from the file.
 Further, only gears belonging to hook and line or gill net gear types were used.
 Sample data were joined with landings data from ALS by year, gear and area.
-ALS data were also limited to those data that could be assigned a year, gear, state and area.
-Data in the ALS and sample data were assigned a state and an area based on landing and sample location.
+ALS data were also limited to those data that could be assigned a year, gear, state and area and area based on landing and sample location.
 Areas assigned to the data corresponded to the Atlantic area where no mixing occurs, the Gulf area where no mixing of occurs, and the area where mixing of Atlantic and Gulf stocks occurs.